jsonxr/react-native-template/README.md

 Avoid using snapshots (https://jestjs.io/docs/en/snapshot-testing) because they are so brittle.
 They are tied too closely to your implementation.

+### package.json

+If you have mocks that you are using repeatedly, add them to the setupFiles in jest.
+The name of the file doesn't matter as long as you point to it.
+The `<rootDir>` is

+    "setupFiles": [
+      "<rootDir>/src/jest.setup.ts"
+    ],

+Some modules are published untransformed.
+You need to exclude those modules from being ignored.
+So if you had a module named `my-module` that needed transpiling you would set it to the following:

+    "transformIgnorePatterns": [
+      "node_modules/(?!(react-native|my-module)/)"
+    ]

 ### commands:

 - `npm run test` - Run all tests